 Join the McGill Dentistry French Club (MDFC) to practice conversational French in an informal environment.
 All levels are welcome to join!
 The MDFC was started by a group of McGill Dentistry students who wanted to help their peers in learning French, as well as improving access to dental care in francophone regions.
 The Club's mission is to create a collaborative and conducive environment and resources for dentistry students to learn and improve their clinical French skills relevant to dentistry.
 MDFC hosts events and shares resources such as a french lexicon, videos, and handouts relating to clinical French in a dental care setting.
 More information about the club can be found on their Facebook page or by contacting mcgilldentfrenchclub [at] gmail.com.

 A few last steps before the start of the program

 McGill places a high value on academic integrity in all facets of study.
 We advise you to learn more about this subject at the Student Rights and Responsibilities website: www.mcgill.ca/students/srr.
 McGill requires all newly admitted students to complete a short tutorial on academic integrity before the beginning of September.
 This is accessible under the Student Menu on Minerva.

 IMPORTANT NOTE: Failure to complete the Tutorial will result in a registration block for the following term.
 The block is automatically released the moment the Tutorial is completed in Minerva.

-Registration is done online.
-Ms Patricia Bassett, our Student Affairs Officer, will send you all the information you will need a few days after you accept the offer of admission and upload your Dentistry Admissions Agreement Form.
-There is no need to worry about not getting a seat in a class as the courses are reserved for DMD students only.
+Registration is done online and will be from June 7th to August 14th, 2023.
+Ms Patricia Bassett, our Student Affairs Officer, will send you all the information you will need by early June.
+There is no need to worry about not getting a seat in a class as the courses are reserved for DMD and MDCM students only.
 Please note that it is the student’s responsibility to ensure that the information on the transcript is correct.
 For assistance, please contact studentaffairs.dentistry [at] mcgill.ca (Ms. Bassett).